What is the Controlled Substances Act, and what does it have to do with the legal use of marijuana in the US?

 Many in the marijuana industry are concerned that if marijuana were to be bumped down to a Schedule II substance, the burden to maintain compliance with the FDA regulations might bankrupt many small dispensaries.
 Currently, because cannabis is a Schedule I drug, it is only under the jurisdictions of the DEA.
 If it were ever to be rescheduled as a Schedule II controlled substance, it is subject to all of the FDA’s laws and regulations to manage its manufacturing, distributions, sales, and use.

-Although there is no physical dependence on marijuana, the psychological addiction alone calls for the DEA to question the potential for abuse for long-term users.
+The psychological addiction alone calls for the DEA to question the potential for abuse for long-term users.
 It does not matter what the toxicity level is; only a controlled substances’ potential for abuse, medical usability, and potential for dependence matter.

 What are the benefits of the Controlled Substances Act?